karlapi01/LoopApp/README.md

 1. Each runner signs in with an access code and gets a unique colour
 2. Start a run from the Record tab
-3. Run any route — a park, a block, a field — and return close to where you started
+3. Run any route; a park, a block, a field, and return close to where you started
 4. If your finish point is within 50 m of your start, the loop closes
 5. The enclosed area is calculated and added to your total on the Leaderboard
 6. The runner with the most total area claimed wins